conda-forge/frictionqpotfem-feedstock/README.md

 ```
 conda config --add channels conda-forge
+conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `frictionqpotfem` can be installed with:
+Once the `conda-forge` channel has been enabled, `frictionqpotfem, python-frictionqpotfem` can be installed with:

 ```
-conda install frictionqpotfem
+conda install frictionqpotfem python-frictionqpotfem
 ```

 It is possible to list all of the versions of `frictionqpotfem` available on your platform with: